Skip to main content Skip to navigation

 I have been mentoring junior developers for years.
 In that time, one issue comes up again and again.
 Courses for aspiring developers teach almost nothing about the importance of HTML structure!

 So it's not your fault if you struggle with this!
 Bootcamps and tutorials skip over HTML like it's unimportant.
-But actually it's the most important skill of all.
+But this process of translating designs into appropriate and meaningful HTML is the most important skill of all for developers who want to build accessibly.

 HTML is like the foundations of a building.
 If you get that wrong, issues are inevitable.